-“I was petrified at the idea of being painted naked with my far from perfect body on display.
+I was petrified at the idea of being painted naked with my far from perfect body on display.
 At the same time, I also started to feel challenged by the whole situation.
-I decided to take the dare and risk exposing myself.”Cindy Nemser about posing for Alice Neel, in: Posing nude for Alice Neel, Cindy Nemser, Feminist Art Journal.
+I decided to take the dare and risk exposing myself.

-Alice’s last sitter for a nude portrait was no one but herself.
+Neel’s last sitter for a nude portrait was no one but herself.
 Self-Portrait shows her at the age of 80.
 She sits completely naked with nothing but her glasses, paintbrush, and a rag in a familiar chair in her apartment.
 She has the same concentrated look on her face as she would have had when painting others.
-After breaking the taboo of painting pregnant mums-to-be, she broke the taboo of painting old women with Self-Portrait as her life drew to a close.
+After breaking the taboo of painting pregnant mums-to-be, she broke the taboo of painting old women with this Self-Portrait as her life drew to a close.

-Throughout her life, Alice dedicated her talent to painting honest representations of beauty in all stages of life.
+Throughout her life, Neel dedicated her talent to painting honest representations of beauty in all stages of life.
 Unconventional, not just in her art but in her private life too, she never fit the boundaries society drew.
 Her interest in people never changed.
-In the beginning, Alice’s work reflected her experiences.
+In the beginning, Neel’s work reflected her experiences.
 As she aged, she focused her attention on other people but from the point of view of someone who was not shackled by society’s constraints.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!